 Changing the value of a parameter has immediate effects on the MIDI In system.
-Furthermore, changes to some parameters cause specific actions, such as clearing received notes, Accent, Slide etc. if the MIDI receive channel is changed.
+Furthermore, changes to the values of some parameters cause specific actions, such as clearing received notes, Accent, Slide etc. if the MIDI receive channel is changed.
 These are explained in the detailed information below on each of the parameters.